jonathanajith21/rocket-trajcetory-sim/README.md

 | `define_rocket_validation.m` | Parameters matched to an OpenRocket build (AeroTech H165R) |
 | `run_validation.m` | Compares the simulator's output to OpenRocket |

-## How to run

-Keep all files in the same folder, set it as your MATLAB Current Folder, then:

-- Single flight + plots: run `rocket_trajectory_simulator.m`
-- Motor-selection study: run `motor_selection_study.m`
-- Validation against OpenRocket: run `run_validation.m`

 ## Validation

 I rebuilt the same rocket in OpenRocket with an AeroTech H165R motor and compared.